Please be ready with your application reference number starting with 'P'. For example P1234567

 Individuals

-If you are an individual then you can obtain a nationally coordinated criminal history check certificate online via Australian National Character Check’s online police check application form.
+If you are an individual then you can obtain a nationally coordinated criminal history check certificate online via Australian National Character Check's online Nationally Coordinated Criminal History Check application form.
 The results are dispatched via email.

 Business and Enterprise Customers